-The principal aim of this policy is to ensure that all Danes Hill School employees are aware of the procedure to follow when young persons are employed in a permanent capacity, on apprenticeships or given work-related experience whilst still at school.

-It is every employer's duty to ensure that young persons are protected at work from risks to their health and safety which could be a consequence of their lack of experience, absence of awareness of existing or potential risks or for the fact that young persons have not yet fully matured.

-Please seek advice from the H&S officer on permitted hours of work and rest breaks for young persons.
-Staff must notify the H & S officer when a young person is due to start at the school.

-The risk assessment process will ensure that risks to young persons are identified and controlled.
+- 44.1 The principal aim of this policy is to ensure that all Danes Hill School employees are aware of the procedure to follow when young persons are employed in a permanent capacity, on apprenticeships or given work-related experience whilst still at school. - 44.2 It is every employer's duty to ensure that young persons are protected at work from risks to their health and safety which could be a consequence of their lack of experience, absence of awareness of existing or potential risks or for the fact that young persons have not yet fully matured. - 44.3 Please seek advice from the Head of Compliance or the HR Director on permitted hours of work and rest breaks for young persons.
+Staff must notify the Head of Compliance when a young person is due to start at the school. - 44.4 The risk assessment process will ensure that risks to young persons are identified and controlled.

-45. The Provision and Use of Work Equipment Regulations 1998 (PUWER '98)
+45 The Provision and Use of Work Equipment Regulations 1998 (PUWER '98)

-The school will only purchase suitable equipment for the task from reputable suppliers.
+45.1 The school will only purchase suitable equipment for the task from reputable suppliers.
 This equipment will be maintained and serviced as per manufacturers' requirements.
 Training and PPE will be provided for staff using the equipment.

-46. Violence to staff
+46 Violence to staff

-All misdemeanours will be dealt with within the school and in accordance with the disciplinary policy.
+- 46.1 All misdemeanours will be dealt with within the school and in accordance with the disciplinary policy.
 Serious offences may be considered to merit dismissal.
-These might include:

-- o violent behaviour

-- o significant and deliberate damage to property

-- o persistent bullying

-This list is not intended to be all-inclusive.

-All violent behaviour related to children are covered within our safeguarding policy, available on the School website.
+These might include: - violent behaviour - o significant and deliberate damage to property - persistent bullying This list is not intended to be all-inclusive. - 46.2 All violent behaviour related to children are covered within our safeguarding policy, available on the School website.

-47. Work at Height
+47 Work at Height

-It is the Policy of Danes Hill School that employees of the School will not undertake any form of work at height unless appropriate authorisation has been provided by the DFO or Estates Director.

-It is the responsibility of the Estates Director to ensure that all equipment used for working at height is appropriately maintained.
+- 47.1 It is the Policy of Danes Hill School that employees of the School will not undertake any form of work at height unless appropriate authorisation has been provided by the DFO or Estates Director. - 47.2 It is the responsibility of the Estates Director to ensure that all equipment used for working at height is appropriately maintained.

-Danes Hill School will:
+47.3 Danes Hill School will:

-- Complete a risk assessment to identify all the hazards associated with the task. - Implement any remedial actions where possible arising from the above risk assessment. - Using the risk assessment, plan the safest possible method of completing the job. - Provide appropriate work equipment is selected to suit the task. - Provide suitable personal protective equipment. - Ensure all personnel are competent to undertake work at height. - Provide any employee completing the task with training in safe working at height to include any specific conditions, which may apply to that particular task. - Train the employee in the use of all safety equipment and personal protective equipment as necessary - Ensure all safety equipment, e.g. harnesses, safety nets, ladders, etc., are inspected on a regular basis by a competent person - Before using a step ladder the condition will be checked for any defects.
+- Complete a risk assessment to identify all the hazards associated with the task. - Implement any remedial actions where possible arising from the above risk assessment. - Using the risk assessment, plan the safest possible method of completing the job. - Provide appropriate work equipment is selected to suit the task. - Provide suitable personal protective equipment. - Ensure all personnel are competent to undertake work at height.

+- Provide any employee completing the task with training in safe working at height to include any specific conditions, which may apply to that particular task. - Train the employee in the use of all safety equipment and personal protective equipment as necessary - Ensure all safety equipment, e.g. harnesses, safety nets, ladders, etc., are inspected on a regular basis by a competent person - Before using a step ladder the condition will be checked for any defects.
 In addition, formal ladder inspections will also be carried out on a regular basis.

-Refer to the work at height policy for further information.
+47.4 Refer to the work at height policy for further information.